zestia/ember-wrap-urls/README.md

 #### `@pattern`

+Optional.
 The regular expression used to find URLs in the `@text`.
 You may wish to set this to match mailto links for example.

 ### API